atahanceylan/WinamptoSpotifyWeb/README.md

 The aim of this side project is collecting mp3 filenames from harddisk and create Spotify Playlist based on selected folder.
 To use this you need a Spotify Developer Account.
 To use the Web API, start by creating a Spotify user account (Premium or Free).
 To do that, simply sign up at https://developer.spotify.com/dashboard After creating a spotify developer account you should register an application through Dashboard.
 ![Creating_Spotify_App](WinamptoSpotifyWeb/Resources/creating_app_spotify.gif)

-After these 3 step your application should be created successfully.
+After doing these 3 step your application should be created successfully.
 ![Dashboard](WinamptoSpotifyWeb/Resources/after_creating_app_on_dashboard.png)

 After creating you will have ClientID and Client Secret values.
 After creating app from Edit Settings tab you should set Redirection URLs.